YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **To start YottaDB in UTF-8 mode without using any script**:

-* Define ydb_dist, ydb_log, ydb_gbldir, and ydb_routines.
-Ensure that ydb_dist points to the uft8 subdirectory of your YottaDB distribution.
+* Define gtm_dist, gtm_log, gtmgbldir, and gtmroutines.
+Ensure that gtm_dist points to the uft8 subdirectory of your YottaDB distribution.

-* Set ydb_routines to include the utf8 subdirectory of your YottaDB distribution.
+* Set gtmroutines to include the utf8 subdirectory of your YottaDB distribution.
 Note that the utf8 subdirectory includes all Unicode-related YottaDB functionality.

 * Ensure that you have installed ICU 3.6 (or above) and have LC_CTYPE or LC_ALL set to a usable UTF-8 locale.

 * Set LD_LIBRARY_PATH and TERM to appropriate values.

-* If you have built ICU with symbol renaming enabled, set ydb_icu_version to an appropriate ICU version.
+* If you have built ICU with symbol renaming enabled, set gtm_icu_version to an appropriate ICU version.

-* Add ydb_dist to the system environment variable PATH.
+* Add gtm_dist to the system environment variable PATH.

 * Set gtm_chset to UTF-8.